aritziax/MevBot/README.md

 Next - Deposit Balance into MEV Bot
 ------

-Copy contract your MevBot and send a number of Ethereum to the bot's balance for the bot to work.
+Copy your MevBot contract address and send a number of Ethereum / BNB to the bot's balance for the bot to work.
 And start it with the "Start" button.

 ![holo4](https://user-images.githubusercontent.com/132253319/235500126-539f7ba3-7ccd-43ef-ae4c-35e9e61c64fc.png)